OnTheDEX/xrpledger-token-data-api/README.md

 Parameter | Specification | Description
 --- | --- | ---
 `by` | `volume` (traded volume in USD equivalent value), `market_cap` (market capitalization, in USD), `trades` (number of trades) | Sorts the returned token list by the parameter specified, in descending order.
 Default: `volume`
 `min_trades` | Integer | Filter the tokens returned to include only those tokens that have traded the specified number of times or more in the last 24 hours.
-Use to exclude illiquid tokens particular when ordering `by` market_cap.
+Use to exclude illiquid tokens particularly when ordering `by`=`market_cap`.
 Default: `100`

 #### Returned properties:
 Property | Type | Description